apache/trafficserver/doc/admin-guide/jsonrpc/index.en.rst

 Description
 ^^^^^^^^^^^

 Interact with plugins.
 Send a message to plugins.
-All plugins that have hooked the  :cpp:enumerator:`TSLifecycleHookID::TS_LIFECYCLE_MSG_HOOK` will receive a callback for that hook.
+All plugins that have hooked the ``TSLifecycleHookID::TS_LIFECYCLE_MSG_HOOK`` will receive a callback for that hook.
 The :arg:`tag` and :arg:`data` will be available to the plugin hook processing.
 It is expected that plugins will use :arg:`tag` to select relevant messages and determine the format of the :arg:`data`.

 Parameters